 Internal links allow your visitors to navigate your website because they connect and organize your content.
 Therefore users stay longer.
 Internal linking also spread link juice (ranking power) across your pages.

 Multimedia will also help to keep people longer.
-Use relevant images, videos slide presentation, quizzes, audio versions of your content etc.
+Use relevant images, videos slide presentations, quizzes, audio versions of your content, etc.

 Encourage discussions.
 Ask your readers to leave blog comments at the end of each post.